 A professional goal for teachers might be to become a National Board Certified Teacher, you must be:

 - An elementary teacher who is planning to teach an elementary general education course in the next two years IEP qualified

 - Eligible for certification by becoming a member of NBEA, an organization that promotes professional excellence for teachers in North America

 NBEA member teachers that teach K-12 are required to renew their certification every two years.
 If you are already a National Board Certified Teacher, you do not need to renew your certification.
 Being a National Board Certified Teacher isn’t just a title, it’s a designation that has real meaning and will help you professionally advance as a teacher.

-Many teachers have experience teaching abroad before entering the classroom.
+Many teachers have experience teaching abroad before entering the classroom, and this is a great professional goal for teachers.
 As a teacher you will be able to see other countries, cultures, and learn languages!
 Whether you live in the U.S. or abroad, working abroad as an exchange teacher is a rewarding way to improve your skills as a teacher.
-You can select the number of countries that you want to go to, but you will most likely have to live there for at least one school year.
-You can also choose where you want to go.
-You can choose a school, or select a certain town.
+Select the number of countries that you want to go to, but you will most likely have to live there for at least one school year.
+Also, you can choose where you want to go.
+Choose a school, or select a certain town.
 You can be near mountains or in the desert.
-You can go to a high school or a university.
-You can go to a city or to a remote mountain village.
+Go to a high school or a university.
+Live in a city or to a remote mountain village.
 Along with teaching, there are several ways you can earn extra income while you are living in a different country.